 Thorlabs offers a selection of fiber-coupled electro-optic (EO) modulators, which are ideal for modulating light from fiber-coupled laser sources.
-Applications frequently require EO modulators to be driven at rates of 1 GHz or higher, which places significant demands on the driving radio frequency (RF) voltage source.
-We investigated whether it would be possible to use a basic setup built around a function laces significant demands on the setup built around a function generator to drive a fiber-coupled EO phase modulator.
+Applications frequently require EO modulators to be driven at rates of 1 GHz or higher, which places significant demands on Click for Full Lab Facts the driving radio frequency (RF) voltage source.
+We investigated whether it would be possible to use a basic setup built around a function generator to drive a fiber-coupled EO phase modulator.
 The experimental setup we designed and implemented to test this possibility included instrumentation to record the spectrum of the modulated optical signal.
 By analyzing the modulated optical spectrum, we confirmed this basic RF source is a viable option for driving a fiber-coupled EO phase modulator.
 Our approach and results are documented in this Lab Fact.